-Call us toll free at 1-866-606-7862 or contact us to schedule a free consultation with an aggressive, yet caring workers' compensation attorney to discuss how we can help with your workers' compensation claim.
+Call us toll free at 1-800-234-0090 to schedule a free consultation with an aggressive, yet caring workers' compensation attorney to discuss how we can help with your workers' compensation claim.

 Demonstrating the Impact of a Work Injury

-- Investigative records can include witness statements, accident reports, accident reconstruction reports, witness statements and depositions.
+Investigative records can include witness statements, accident reports, accident reconstruction reports and depositions.

-- Wage and employment records are important for proving the employee's wage at the time of the injury.
-In order to maximize wage loss benefits we verify that the employee's weekly wage is correctly calculated and overtime wages and income from a second job are including, when appropriate.
+Wage and employment records are important for proving the employee's wage at the time of the injury.
+In order to maximize wage loss benefits we verify that the employee's weekly wage is correctly calculated and overtime wages and income from a second job are included, when appropriate.

-- Researching and obtaining the appropriate expert medical and vocational testimony to support and maximize your workers compensation benefits.
+We research and obtain the appropriate expert medical and vocational testimony to support and maximize your workers' compensation benefits.